delvinsalman19/DATT3400-Delvin/Final Project/README.md

 - **Sound Integration**: Visuals dynamically respond to sound, enhancing the sensory experience.
 - **Customization & Variety**: Extensive options for visual customization and a wide range of patterns.

+Some of the 25 unique patterns have more visually lasting effects, while others require continuous interaction to reveal their unique visuals.
+This variety ensures ease of use with simple clicks to generate stunning designs.

 ## How to Use

 1. **Interact with the Artwork**: